nerfstudio-project/gsplat/docs/source/apis/rast.rst

 :math:`σ ∈ R^{2}` is the Mahalanobis distance (here referred to as sigma) which measures how many standard deviations away the center of a gaussian and the rendered pixel center is which is denoted by delta :math:`∆.`

+The python bindings support conventional 3-channel RGB rasterization with `RasterizeGaussians` as well as N-dimensional rasterization with `NDRasterizeGaussians`.

 .. autoclass:: RasterizeGaussians

+.. autoclass:: NDRasterizeGaussians